February 25, 2025

 A figment of the not-yet and also a key to resurrect what was buried.
 What came before… Before the colonization, before the occupation, before the rubble, before the whitewashing, before we forgot who we were.
 Biko taught me that the colonizer’s greatest weapon is the mind of the colonized.
 I vow to rip that weapon from their hands.

 In the making of works and worlds, we must learn to cry and laugh, simultaneously.
 That’s what Darwish taught me.
 A far-removed witness to the burrial of his people, in grief and sorrow and yet in constant celebration of life, love and beauty.
 Words, from exile, from absence, that have allowed Palestine to live on in all our minds and hearts.
 He wrote people back into memory, through sorrow and hope.
 He called it “an incurable malady”.
 Not naïve hope, but ancestral hope.
 The kind forged in dispossession.
 The kind you can’t bomb out of a people.
-This kind of hope is world-building.
-Not the kind that waits—no. The kind that plants seeds in scorched earth and says: I dare you.
+He taught me the kind of hope that plants seeds in scorched earth and says: I dare you.

 I do not have weapons so let my art turn me into a weapon.